-OSA is a potentially serious disorder associated with snoring, in which one’s breathing is interrupted during sleep resulting in a drop in oxygen levels in the body.
+OSA is a potentially serious disorder, in which one’s breathing is interrupted during sleep resulting in a drop in oxygen levels in the body.
 This causes the individual to awaken many times during the night and experience excessive daytime sleepiness (EDS).

 Snoring is caused by the vibration of tissues lining the upper air passages.
 Snoring in most people is due to multiple factors, each playing some part in the snoring process.

 Relaxation of muscles causes the walls of the upper airway to fall together and narrow, causing them to vibrate.
 The tongue may fall back into the throat when sleeping on the back and contribute to snoring.

 Nasal blockages due to conditions such as nasal allergies or deformities of the nasal septum (the cartilage partition between the two sides of the nose) can cause poor nasal airflow and mouth breathing, making the situation worse.

 A deviated nasal septum, turbinate hypertrophy, large adenoids and tonsils, nasal polyps, long soft palate and a bulky tongue can narrow the airway.

 Other factors which can influence the snoring condition are:

 Consult your physician if you have loud snoring.
 Your physician may then refer you to a Sleep Disorders Centre for a thorough evaluation of your problem.